 6. Share capital

-Authorized share capital
+a) Authorized share capital

-At December 31, 2020 and 2019, the authorized share capital consisted of an unlimited number of common shares.
+At December 31, 2021 and 2020, the authorized share capital consisted of an unlimited number of common shares.
 The common shares do not have a par value.
-All issued shares are fully paid.
+All issued common shares are fully paid.